* Updated 2022

 Omi's Coffee Shop - 372 Cottage Rd, South Portland

-Located in South Portland, Omi's is a convenient stop on your way to Willard Beach or Portland Head Lighthouse.
-Omi's goes the extra mile to set itself apart from the other coffee shops in the Portland area with its unique offerings of lavender, rose, and Maine honey flavored drinks that are sometimes served in adorable little mugs (like the owl one in the picture below).
-Also, this coffee shop is one of the few that serve delicious breakfast sandwiches too.
+Located in South Portland, Omi's Coffee Shop is a convenient stop on your way to Willard Beach or Portland Head Lighthouse.
+Omi's goes the extra mile to set itself apart from the other coffee shops in the Portland area with its unique offerings of lavender, rose, and Maine honey-flavored drinks that are served in adorable little mugs (like the owl one in the picture below).
+If you are hungry, Omi's serves delicious breakfast sandwiches too!

 Suggestion: Try a latte sweetened with Maine honey and pair it with a homemade blueberry or raspberry pop tart.

-Suggestion: Try a latte or coffee with the "Milky Way" flavoring, it taste exactly like the candy bar!
+Suggestion: Try a latte or coffee with the "Milky Way" flavoring, it tastes exactly like the candy bar!